 |486||MaxStudio Plaid Romper||Jumpsuits, Casual, Rompers|

-Our goal is to un-nest the tags to create a product-tag mapping table.
-I am assuming a table of numbers already exists in the database (though this can be created using this pattern).
+Our goal is to un-nest the tags to create a table to map products to tags.
+We will assume that a table of numbers already exists in the database, though this can be created using this pattern.

 Two functions are useful here: